-Generally speaking, you have four options to consider when considering a 401(k) rollover.
+In general, you have four options to consider when considering a 401(k) rollover.

-If your new employer in Millstadt, IL also offers a 401(k), most employers will let you roll over your 401(k) savings to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, guidance, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new job in Millstadt, IL also offers a 401(k), most of the time they will allow you to roll over your 401(k) assets to their plan.
+This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, advice, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 if you are still in the workforce.

-If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
-The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.
+If the benefits with your previous 401(k) included company stock, you may require special financial planning needs when rolling over your 401(k) to the new account.
+The 401(k) plan with your new employer may not contain all the benefits of your previous one.
+A trustworthy financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA